JUMP TO:

 That last category also encompasses things like full route creation offline, etc… In 99% of the cases, this won’t matter much.
 The number of times I use on-device re-routing per year tends to number in the 0 to 1 times range.
 Level 2 is mostly where it’s at, and more specifically, COROS adding in POI labels, street names/labels, etc… is really the main thing that helps.

 In any event, when it comes to those topographic maps, you’ll need WiFi to download them, and you simply tappity-tap the countries that you want within the COROS app.
 I do appreciate that COROS has nice small chunks to quickly download, especially over a cellphone WiFi hotspot.
 At the same time, I also kinda like the Suunto approach of letting me download larger country chunks.
-I wish there was more flexibility here.
+I wish there were more flexibility here.

 In any case, once the maps are downloaded, you’re good to go on that front.

 From there, it comes down to creating a route in the platform of your choice.
 That could be Strava, Komoot, or the COROS app itself.
-With Strava & Komoot, there can be some slight delays on syncing it to the COROS app, you may need to refresh it a few times to get it downloaded to the app.
+With Strava & Komoot, there can be some slight delays in syncing it to the COROS app; you may need to refresh it a few times to get it downloaded to the app.
 Once that’s done, then you can push it to your watch (manually).

 This is the singular area I really wish COROS (and Suunto) would improve.
 In the case of Garmin, any route that I flag as a favorite on Strava/Komoot is automatically synced to the watch.
 I don’t have to manually do anything again.
 But with COROS/Suunto, you’ve got to both manually do it, and keep the number of synced routes below a pretty small threshold of a dozen or so routes.
 It’s just clunky (and unnecessarily clunky, given the 32GB of storage, and route files are stunningly tiny, at 20KB to 200KB usually).

-Nonetheless, with the route synced, over on your watch, you’ll open up the activity type you want to do (e.g. Hiking), and then you’ll see the navigation option.
+Nonetheless, with the route synced, over on your watch, you’ll open up the activity type you want to do (e.g., Hiking), and then you’ll see the navigation option.
 Simply select the route you want:

 You can then see some details about it, and do the route in reverse if you want to.
 You can also toggle on/off turn-by-turn alerts, as well as off-course warnings (Deviate Alerts).